mumme74/atto-py/README.md

 - **Compiler**: Compiles the AST tree to bytecode or machinecode.
   - Converts the tree back to a flat list of instructions.
-  -  that a virtual machine or the actual CPU can follow.
+  - A virtual machine or the actual CPU can then follow these instructions.
-- **Bytecode** is used as input to a virtual machine, python, javscript etc. uses this technique.
+- **Bytecode** is used as input to a virtual machine: python, javscript etc. uses this technique.
-  - Even java and C# uses bytecode as input to its internal VM although the bytecode is compiled ahead of time instead of each end every time as in a scripted language.
+  - Even Java and C# uses bytecode as input to its internal VM although the bytecode is compiled ahead of time instead of each end every time as in a scripted language.
-- **Machinecode** is read by a CPU as instructions.
+- **Machinecode** is read by a CPU, as instructions.
 Targeting different CPUs requires different compilers.
   - ARM vs x86 has different instruction sets (ISA) as their respective instructions.
   - gcc, clang etc. have lexer, parser and compiler parts built into them.
 They produce a binary object that the CPU can later execute, even on a different machine as long as it has the same achitecture.
 If compiled for an operating system It must also match the operating system.

-- **VM** (Virtual machine): A program that takes instructions on one form and converts them into machinecode that the CPU can understand.
+- **VM** (Virtual machine): A program that takes instructions in one form and converts them into machinecode that the CPU can understand.
   - All scripting- and some compiled languages use a VM.
 In scripting langages the VM is built into the interpreter.
   - In python for example, the VM is part of cpython as well as lexer, parser and compiler.
 As they are part of the same process, you don't have to think of them as separate parts.
-  - In Java the lexer, parser and compiler part is part of a program that is called a compiler that creates a java class object, which can be combined in a jar package.
+  - In Java the lexer, parser and compiler is part of a program that is called a compiler that creates a java class object, which can be combined in a jar package.
 These are then, at later stage and on a different machine, executed by the Java Virtual Machine (JVM)

 ## Compiler pipeline i general
 The process of converting sourcecode to doing something usefull.